We have answered the most common questions in our Knowledge Base below, please take a look...

 The email you receive with the quotes is quite detailed and explains which insurance company needs what emailing back for us to set up the insurance for you.

-The insurance can be set up within the hour and with most insurances you can have instant cover.
+The insurance can be set up within the hour and with some insurances you can have instant cover or be covered from at least the next day.

-Third Party Only which is the minimum cover you need to get a car registered and legally on the road (known as KFZ-Haftpflicht in German) This covers a max. of up to 100 Million Euros worth of damage done to a Third Party (normally limited to a max. of up to 12 Million per individual person) or Third Party property.
+Third Party Only which is the minimum cover you need to get a car registered and legally on the road (known as KFZ-Haftpflicht in German) This covers up to a max. of 100 Million Euros worth of damage done to a Third Party (normally limited to a max. of up to 12 Million per individual person) or Third Party property with most vehicle insurances.

-Yes, although this is not required in most countries of Europe anymore, the German insurances still do issue them.
-They are sent out at the same time as the policy documents, so don’t worry that these are not issued immediately, your vehicle is still insured to be driven throughout Europe incl.
-UK, even without this green card in your car.
+Yes, although this is not required in many countries of Europe anymore, the German insurances do still issue them.
+They are sent out or emailed through at the same time as the policy documents, so don’t worry you dont have these immediately, your vehicle is still insured to be driven throughout Europe incl.
+UK, even without this international green card (IVK) in your car.

-That used to be very true but over the years the German car insurances have changed their policies and do now give discounts for just named drivers like "Insured and Spouse only" for example.
+That used to be very true and some very few still do insure the car, so that their policies are any driver policies BUT over the years most German car insurances have changed their policies and do now give discounts for just named drivers like “Insured Only” or “Insured and Spouse/Life-Partner only” etc for example.
+Some allow you to set up insurance on a “any driver over 23 years old” or “any driver over 25 years old” basis for example.

 Most insurance companies work on a no-claims structure which means the more years you have been insured without accidents/claims the cheaper the insurance gets for you, as you get a discount for this.

-Providing the proof of these no-claims is sometimes the tricky part as different countries have different structures and requirements but basically as percentages can mean different things the amount of no-claims in YEARS is the most important.
-No-Claims have to be on the previous insurance company's headed paper and show a cancellation date along with the amount of years that have built up.
-Some insurance companies also insist on seeing the date the policy started too and what type of vehicle was insured, eg. motorbike, car, caravan, campervan etc...
+Providing the the right proof of these no-claims is sometimes the tricky part as different countries have different structures and different requirements but basically as percentages can mean different thing, the amount of no-claims needs to be shown in YEARS.
+No-Claims have to be on the previous insurance company’s headed paper and also show a cancellation date as they can only be used on one policy at a time.
+Most insurance companies also insist on seeing the actual inception date the policy started on too and what type of vehicle was insured, eg. motorbike, car, caravan, campervan etc…

 Each vehicle has its own set of no-claims here, so the same set of no-claims can NOT be used on more than one policy at the same time.